kumar303/hawkrest/docs/usage.rst

     HAWK_MESSAGE_EXPIRATION = 60

 To `prevent replay attacks`_, Hawkrest uses the Django cache framework for nonce lookups.
-You should configure Django with something robust like `memcache`_.
-By default, Django uses in-memory caching so by default nonce checking will be activated.
+You should configure Django with something like `memcache`_ in production.
+By default, Django uses in-memory caching and by default nonce checking will be activated.
 If you need to *disable* it for some reason, set this:

 .. code-block:: python